JoeyyScott/general-gielinor-game/TESTING.md

     + As a **site owner** I want to include a form within a modal that can be accessed anywhere and allows the user to suggest questions for the quiz.
         + I have placed a '?' icon in the footer which opens up a suggest a question modal.
 This allows me to submit my question, answer list, correct answer and name I want credited.
         + User story 4 has pictures of the suggest a question modal across all screen sizes.
 User story 6 has pictures of the post submission screen to show a successful attempt.
-        + Once I have filled out this form with dummy info I am then emailed the form info through emailJS.
+        + Once I have filled out this form with dummy information I am then emailed the form information through emailJS.
             |                                                      Suggest Modal                                                       |
             | :----------------------------------------------------------------------------------------------------------------------: |
             | [Email](https://github.com/JoeyyScott/general-gielinor-game/blob/master/readme-files/user-stories/siteowneremail.png)    |